akeneo/pim-docs/contribute_to_pim/front.rst

 Compile less files
 ++++++++++++++++++

-The .less files are compiled into a main css file with less.js.
+The .less files are compiled into a main CSS file with less.js.

 .. code-block:: bash